-When reviewing MPD juvenile citation data (ages 12-16 years old), it must be emphasized that every juvenile cited in this age range, regardless of offense, was offered a restorative justice diversion away from Madison's Municipal Court which means formal consequences from the criminal justice system could be avoided.
+When reviewing MPD juvenile citation data (ages 12-16 years old), it must be emphasized that every juvenile cited in this age range, regardless of offense, was offered a restorative justice diversion away from Madison's Municipal Court which means formal consequences could be avoided.
 Since 2015 when MPD first partnered with Dane County Timebank, Briarpatch and the YWCA to make restorative justice available to all youth ages 12-16, an overwhelming majority of juveniles each year have chosen this option after receiving a citation.